COOL-LAMPS IV: A Sample of Bright Strongly-Lensed Galaxies at $3 < z < 4$: Introduction

-In the redshift range $3 < z < 4$, only five bright lensed star-forming galaxies with extended arcs have been published to date \citep[][]{Smail.etal.2007.cosmiceye,Quider.etal.2010.cosmiceye, Oguri.etal.2012.sgas1050, Bayliss.etal.2014.sgas1050,Rigby.etal.2018.megasaura} In this work, we present the discovery and primary analysis of five additional UV-bright strongly-lensed galaxies between $3 < z < 4$, doubling the number of known objects in the same category.
-This redshift range is well before the peak of the cosmic star-formation rate density at $z\sim2$ \citep[][]{madaureview2014} and the corresponding peak of the redshift distribution of prior bright lensed galaxy samples \citep{matt2011,matt2012,Stark.etal.2013.cassowary,Tran.etal.2022}; z=3.5 is approximately the half-time between the plausible beginning of star formation at $z\sim20$ and that later peak.
+In the redshift range $3 < z < 4$, only six bright lensed star-forming galaxies with extended arcs have been published to date \citep[][]{Smail.etal.2007.cosmiceye,gilbank08,Oguri.etal.2012.sgas1050,Rigby.etal.2018.megasaura,Dessauges-Zavadsky17,Christensen12}.
+This small sample has enabled a wide range of detailed observations and attendant analyses that would be difficult or impossible absent strong lensing.
+These include long-wavelength observations of molecular lines \citep{Coppin07}, resolved internal dynamics \citep{jones10}, high-S/N moderate resolution spectra at rest-UV wavelengths \citep{quider10,Bayliss.etal.2014.sgas1050,Rigby.etal.2018.megasaura}, and comparisons of said spectra to detailed models \citep{byler20}.
+In this work, we present the discovery and primary analysis of five additional UV-bright strongly lensed galaxies in the range $3 < z < 4$, nearly doubling the number of known objects in the same category.
+This redshift range is well before the peak of the cosmic SFR density at $z\sim2$ \citep[][]{madaureview2014} and the corresponding peak of the redshift distribution of prior bright lensed galaxy samples \citep{matt2011,matt2012,Stark.etal.2013.cassowary,Tran.etal.2022}; z=3.5 is approximately the half-time between the plausible beginning of star formation at $z\sim20$ and that later peak.

 The goal of this paper is to determine the physical and evolutionary properties of these lensed galaxies by means of their photometric and UV spectral features.
 The structure of this paper is as follows.
 In Section \ref{sec:discovery}, we introduce the discovery of objects in this sample.
 Section \ref{sec:followup_obs} describes the photometric and spectroscopic data acquisition following the discoveries.
 In Section \ref{analysis}, we present the results from photometric modeling, lens modeling, and stellar population synthesis with photometric information from rest-frame UV bands.
-Section \ref{sec:discuss} discusses the limitation in our analysis and compares the initial results with other objects in the same regime.
+Section \ref{sec:discuss} discusses the limitation of our analysis and compares the initial results with other objects in the same regime.

 In the entire analysis, we assume the cosmological parameters derived in \citet{Planck.etal.2020}.
 All magnitudes are given in the AB system.
 For inferred parameters with uncertainties, we report 16th, 50th, and 84th percentile values, unless otherwise specified.